SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 This time, you can see the round robin balancing.
 It can take few seconds before the second node become available.
 The HAProxy need to restart and this process take a little time.

+**Remarks**:

+  - Do not forget to commit your changes.
+Assuming your are in your `task-6` branch, you can do the following commands (**replace the commit message by yours**):

+    ```
+    # Add all the untracked files
+    git add .

+    # Commit your files
+    git commit -m "<your commit message>"

+    # Push your work on GitHub
+    git push
+    ```

+  - If you are ready to deliver your work and you have not yet published all your work, it's time to push each of your branch.

 **Deliverables**: